matn7/Google-Platform-Notes/gcp/GoogleCloud.md

 **9. Does Google Cloud Platform offer its own tool for building containers.**

-- Yes; the GCP-provided tool is an option, but customers may choose not to use it.
+- Yes, the GCP-provided tool is an option, but customers may choose not to use it.

 **10. Where do your Kubernetes Engine workloads run?**

 - In clusters built from Compute Engine virtual machines.

-### Hybrid and Multi-Cloud Computing (Anthos)
+### Hybrid and Multi-Cloud Computing (Anthos).

 ![Monolithic vs Microservices Apps](gcp-img/gcp-monolithic-vs-microservices.png "Monolithic vs Microservices Apps")

-**Distributed systems housed on-premises are difficult to upgrade**
+**Distributed systems housed on-premises are difficult to upgrade.**

 - Increasing capacity means buying more servers.
 - Lead time for new capacity could be up to a year or more.